cyclopticnerve/PyPlate/README.md

 From there you are free to modify the projects in your favorite IDE.

+Once your priject is ready for release, run the 'metadata.py' file from the project's 'conf' directory.
+This will update any metadata you have added/edited in the 'conf' directory.

 ## Metadata/Customizing the project
-These files should be edited AFTER the project is generated, but BEFORE 'metadata.py' is run.
+These files should be viewed/edited AFTER the project is generated, but BEFORE 'metadata.py' is run.

 [Click here](README/blacklist.md) to learn more about the conf/blacklist.json file.
 [Click here](README/metadata.md) to learn more about the conf/metadata.json file.
-[Click here](sREADME/ettings.md) to learn more about the conf/settings.json file.
+[Click here](README/ettings.md) to learn more about the conf/settings.json file.

 After these files have been edited appropriately, run 'metadata.py' from the